 5. Drexel University

 The Solutions Institute at Drexel University acts as “the gateway for organizations to connect” to the college’s resources and experts.
-It helps leading industry organizations with:
+It helps leading industry organizations with the following:

 - corporate education